 In response, the City of Cape Town tried to upgrade Imizamo Yethu through a “super-blocking process”.
 Essentially this involved building a road and providing proper amenities for water, electricity and sanitation.
 This was meant to be facilitated through an elected working committee representing 19 stakeholder organisations in Imizamo Yethu.
 As part of the upgrade process new housing opportunities would be provided for the original residents.

 Despite regular consultation there was significant resistance from the potential beneficiaries of new housing opportunities.
 At one point the local office of the country’s governing African National Congress (ANC), the home of a community development worker and an ANC leader’s home were burned.

 An important reason for the resistance was that the city was approaching upgrading as mostly about providing shelter and giving everyone the same size build on the same size plot.
 They did not account for how the land had previously been used to earn an income.
 The one-size-fits-all rebuild would effectively take away the livelihoods of many informal residents who were landlords of large or multi-room shacks.

 These informal entrepreneurs would lose income as they would get fewer rooms to rent out.
 Similarly, another group of entrepreneurs ran shebeens, creating large internal courtyards for socialising and drinking.
 Super-blocking threatened the possibility of creating the same kind of social and business space.

-Two years after the fire, the settlement has not been upgraded as envisaged.
+Six years after the fire, the settlement has not been upgraded as envisaged.
 Instead, the land devastated by the fire has been resettled by many of the previous inhabitants occupying their original space.
 Other residents are housed in 3m by 3m shacks, waiting to move back to their original stands.